Boilermaker74/Shop-Till-You-Drop-E-Commerce-Back-End/README.md

 ![alt-text](./assets/postcat.png)

-The user can also view a particular product by id:
+The user can change a category to a new descriptor:

 ![alt-text](./assets/putcat.png)

-The user can also view a tag category by id:
+The user can delete an entire category completely:

 ![alt-text](./assets/delcat.png)